CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 # 95-702 Distributed Systems
 # Lab 2 – Interesting Picture

+Lab 2 is due before lecture on Monday: 1:25 PM EST 31-Jan-2022.
+The 1/4 point checkpoint is due to your specific TA.
+The 3/4 point checkpoint can be shown to any TA.
+See the two checkered flags below to see what needs to be submitted.

 ## Part 1

 ### 1. Review the Hello World web app, make sure it's working